 • Strong communication skills with a caring and empathetic nature.

 • Can commit to either a full time or part time training course (as detailed below).

 About The Role

-We are recruiting for caring and passionate medical professionals to join our team in Ipswich as Clinical Advisors.
-We are ideally looking for candidates who can commit to at least 12 hours across weekends (Friday-Sunday) but there may also be the opportunity of overtime.
+We are recruiting for caring and passionate medical professionals to join our team in Southall as Clinical Advisors.
+We are ideally looking for candidates who can commit to at least 12 hours across the weekends (Friday - Monday), but we have also other part time and full time opportunities available.

 As a Clinical Advisor, you would be using your broad medical knowledge and experience to provide advice to patients over the phone with non-emergency urgent care needs.
 Using the NHS Pathways IT system and your own clinical expertise, you will support the Health Advisors within the contact centre and help assess the patients’ needs, guiding them to the most appropriate service or outcome.

 The patient may come through to you as wanting detailed medical advice or to be given information about appropriate out-of-hours services.
 However, while we are a non-urgent service, some calls can be emotional and life-threatening, and there will be times when 999 services (such as an ambulance) may need to be dispatched.

 This is a demanding but highly rewarding role, and we are looking for medical professionals who can not only be calm and empathetic, but can also use their experience to help those in need.

 You will follow the NHS Pathways license requirements and comply with all policies and regulations relating to clinical governance and patient confidentiality.

 Full training is provided and paid: our courses are either full time (lasting 5 weeks, Monday to Friday, 9.00am – 5.00pm) or part time (lasting 9 weeks, Saturdays and Sundays 9.00am – 5.00pm and Tuesdays, Wednesdays and Thursdays 6.00pm – 9.30pm).